 Train employees to understand regulations, follow procedures, and work within systems.

-Quality assurance technicians work in various fields, including manufacturing, technology, food service, and science.
+Quality assurance technician jobs can be found across various fields, including manufacturing, technology, food service, and science.
 Some quality assurance technicians choose to specialize in a particular product and work in a related field.
-For example, a quality assurance technician in the food service industry may work in a restaurant as an expeditor, in a chain restaurant's corporate office, or a food manufacturing facility as a food inspector.
+For example, a quality assurance technician in the food service industry may work in a restaurant as an expeditor, in a chain restaurant's corporate office, or in a food manufacturing facility as a food inspector.
 In each role, you're responsible for making sure the finished product (in this case, food) meets quality standards.

 You can find quality assurance technicians at work in many different types of companies.
 The list below underscores the wide range of their work.